 These ticks commonly infest homes, kennels, or even pets (if you have seen photos of dogs with their ears or toes loaded with ticks… that is the Brown Dog Tick!)

 All life stages transmit disease, which include Ehrlichiosis, Babesiosis and Rocky Mountain Spotted Fever

 Adults can lay up to 4,000 eggs!

 The adults, nymphs and larvae can be found at all times of year.

-The vaccine can act as an extra barrier or protection against Lyme Disease!
+The vaccine can act as an added barrier of protection against Lyme Disease!